syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Common/CommonDocmentnot/How-to-Place-UserControl-in-a-Header-Cell.md

 # Place UserControl in a Header Cell in WinForms GridGroupingControl

-This page explains how to Place a UserControl in a Header Cell in Windows Forms GridGroupingControl control and more details.
+This page explains how to Place a UserControl in a Header Cell in Windows Forms GridGroupingControl and more details.

 ## How to Place UserControl in a Header Cell in Windows Forms GridGroupingControl